TEMPLE BAR DUBLIN – The Amazing Temple Bar District Dublin

 Deriving its name from the Oscar Wild quote, “We are all in the gutter, but some of us are looking at the stars”, The Gutter Bookshop is located on the corner of Cow’s Lane in Temple Bar District, Dublin.

-The shop first opened in 2009, and since then it has received the Independent Bookshop of the Year award in 2017 by The British Book Awards.
+The shop opened in 2009, and since then, it has received the Independent Bookshop of the Year award in 2017 from The British Book Awards.
 It was the first Irish bookshop to receive the honour.

 Try the Famous Irish Boxty at Boxty House